kubernetes/kubernetes/docs/namespaces.md

 A *Namespace* is a DNS compatible subdomain.

 ```
-// JSONBase is shared by all objects sent to, or returned from the client
+// TypeMeta is shared by all objects sent to, or returned from the client
-type JSONBase struct {
+type TypeMeta struct {
   Kind              string    `json:"kind,omitempty" yaml:"kind,omitempty"`
   Uid               string    `json:"uid,omitempty" yaml:"uid,omitempty"`
   CreationTimestamp util.Time `json:"creationTimestamp,omitempty" yaml:"creationTimestamp,omitempty"`